alok-mishra143/75day_cpp/README.md

-# 365_cpp
+# 75_cpp

-# 365 C++ Challenge - LeetCode DSA Problems
+# 75 C++ Challenge - LeetCode DSA Problems
 #  day1 :-1-12-2023
 ## Overview

-Welcome to the "365 C++ Challenge - LeetCode DSA Problems" repository!
-This project is a personal commitment to solving one Data Structures and Algorithms (DSA) problem on LeetCode every day for a year using C++.
+Welcome to the "75 C++ Challenge - LeetCode DSA Problems" repository!
+This project is a personal commitment to solving one Data Structures and Algorithms (DSA) problem on LeetCode every day  using C++.

 ## Table of Contents